andypowe11/AWS-Claudia-PingdomBot/README.md

     /pingdom summary website_name
     /pingdom unstable

-The following command are also available, though thes are based on corresponding tags attached to you Pindom checks:
+The following command are also available, though thes are based on corresponding tags attached to you Pingdom checks and may not be useful in your context:

     /pingdom internal
     /pingdom external